brontosaurusrex/brontosaurusrex.github.io/_posts/2020-05-18-Best-Camera-Apps-for-Android-in-2020.md

 > Get the exact image you want with full control over focus, exposure, white balance and variable speed zoom.

-In-app purchase of log options, but that didn't work for me (well, payment did go through ...).
+In-app purchase of log options, but that didn't work for me (well, payment did go through ..., and while writing this sentence I see money is back for this part...).